borderyz/neurowaves-lab-documentation/docs/source/4-meg-experiments-gallery/experiments/psychtoolbox/auditory-vs-visual.rst

 In this experiment implemented using the Psychtoolbox framework, a random sequence of three stimulus is performed:

 - an auditory stimulus with a 200 Hz audio of 500 ms duration
-- a visual stimulus with a white flash appearing on screen
+- a visual stimulus with a full field white flash appearing on screen

     .. figure:: figures/visual_stimulus.pdf
         :alt: Visual Stimulus